Log-concave Density Estimation with Independent Components: Introduction

 \subsection{Problem}

-Suppose $X$ is a zero-mean random vector in $\bR^d$, with a (probability) density $p:\bR^d \to \bR$.
-Assume there exists an (unknown) orthogonal matrix $\mathbf{W} \in \bR^{d \times d}$ such that the components of $Z = \mathbf{W}X$ are independent, and have log-concave densities.
-The joint density of $Z$, by assumption, can be written as
+{ Suppose $X$ is a zero-mean random vector in $\bR^d$, with a (probability) density $p:\bR^d \to [0, \infty)$.
+We say that $X$ (or $p$) satisfies the \emph{orthogonal independent components} property if there exists an orthogonal matrix $\mathbf{W} \in \bR^{d \times d}$ such that the components of $Z = \mathbf{W}X$ are independent.
+In this case, the joint density of $Z$ can be expressed as the product

-where each $f_i:\bR \to \bR$ is a ``1-dimensional" log-concave density.
-Our goal is to estimate the``$d$-dimensional" density $p$ of $X$ from independent and identically distributed (iid) samples.
+where each $f_i:\bR \to [0, \infty)$ is a univariate density.
+We focus mainly on the case where $p$ is log-concave, which is equivalent in this setting to requiring log-concavity of $f_1, \dots, f_d$.
+Our goal is to efficiently estimate $p$ from independent and identically distributed (iid) samples, given that it satisfies the orthogonal independent components property with some unknown $\eigmat$.

-{By writing $X = \eigmat^{-1} Z$, we can interpret this as an independent component analysis (ICA) model, where $Z$ is the vector of independent sources and $\eigmat$ is the so-called \emph{unmixing matrix}.
-Although mixing matrices in ICA do not need to be orthogonal to begin with, a pre-whitening procedure \cite{comon2010handbook} can transform the problem to such an orthogonal form.}
+By writing $X = \eigmat^{-1} Z$, we can interpret this setting as an independent component analysis (ICA) model, where $Z$ is the vector of independent sources and $\eigmat$ is the so-called \emph{unmixing matrix}.
+Although mixing matrices in ICA do not need to be orthogonal to begin with, a pre-whitening procedure \cite{comon2010handbook} can transform the problem to such an orthogonal form.

-Instead of estimating the $d$-dimensional density $p$ directly, we would like to leverage the underlying structure provided by (\ref{eq: density of Z}).
-This structure allows us to simplify $p$ (using a change-of-variables formula) as
+Instead of estimating the ``$d$-dimensional" density $p$ directly, we would like to leverage the underlying structure provided by~(\ref{eq: density of Z}), which allows us to simplify $p$ (using a change-of-variables formula) as

-where $w_i \in S^{d-1}$ is the $i$-th row of $\eigmat$.
-We call (\ref{eq: density of X}) the \emph{log-concave independent components} property for $p$, and refer to $w_1, \dots, w_d$ as the \emph{independent directions}.
-Note that the log-concavity of $f_i$ for $i\in [d]:= \{1,\dots, d\}$ is equivalent to imposing log-concavity upon $p$. {Also note that the model $Z=\eigmat X$ and the factorization in (\ref{eq: density of X}) are invariant under permuting the rows of $\eigmat$ and the corresponding components of $Z$, as well as under flipping their respective signs.}
+Here, $w_1, \dots, w_d \in \mathbb{S}^{d-1}$ are the rows of $\eigmat$, and we refer to them as \emph{independent directions} of $p$.
+Note that the model $Z=\eigmat X$ and the factorization in~(\ref{eq: density of X}) are invariant under permuting the rows of $\eigmat$ and the corresponding components of $Z$, as well as under flipping their respective signs. }